jayjayhust/open-mini-duck_diy_flow/README.md

 	- mujoco版本：3.3.3
 	- Issac Sim及对应的Isaac Sim Assets版本：4.5.0
   - issues:
-    - [GUI blur](https://forums.developer.nvidia.com/t/the-isaac-sim-gui-is-blurry/327759/11): need to wait for the upgration of isaac sim (kit version should upper than 106.5.3, you can see the kit version in 'help'->'about')
+    - [GUI blur](https://forums.developer.nvidia.com/t/the-isaac-sim-gui-is-blurry/327759/11): Need to wait for the upgration of isaac sim (kit version should upper than 106.5.3, you can see the kit version in 'help'->'about').
+You can try to upgrade issac sim from 4.5.0 to 5.0(not release the production version yet, you can build from github repository)?

 ## 其他
   - Issac Sim导入urdf